briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

 authority.

-2. _(b)_ Where a given complaint is not addressed by the cable operator to the citizen’s satisfaction, the complaint officer should intervene as indicated in Section 763.03(g).
+2. _(b)_ Where a given complaint is not addressed by the cable operator to the citizen's satisfaction, the complaint officer should intervene as indicated in Section 763.03(g).

 3. _(c)_ These standards are intended to be of general application; however, the